 Before he was hung in a Nazi prison, Alfred Delp wrote, “Advent is blessed with God's promises, which constitute the hidden happiness of this time.”

-If the joy of Advent could even be experienced in one of the darkest places amidst one of the darkest times in history, it can be found now.
+If the joy of Advent could be experienced in one of the darkest places amidst one of the darkest times in history, it can be found now.
 If the joy of Advent could somehow be experienced by the unborn John the Baptist, you too can experience it.
-This joy does not mean you cannot be grieving or waiting or hurting simultaneously—it's joy that meets you right in the middle of that.
+Advent is joy for our darkest hours, our most soul-crushing years, our most defeating seasons, and our most sleepless nights—because the coming of Jesus changes everything.

 To all of us grieving, longing, and waiting this season, this is truly good news of great joy.